Wilkes-Barre Wyoming Valley Airport

 Wilkes-Barre Wyoming Valley Airport is a county-owned, public airport located in Forty Fort and Wyoming in Luzerne County, Pennsylvania.
 The National Plan of Integrated Airport Systems for 2011–2015 categorized it as a general aviation facility.
 The primary airport of the Wilkes-Barre/Scranton metropolitan area is the Wilkes-Barre/Scranton International Airport (AVP).

 History

 The airport was established in 1929.
 It came into the possession of Luzerne County in the 1940s.

-The original brick hanger was designed by Wilkes-Barre architect L. Verne Lacy, and constructed by Forty Fort contractor, Sordoni Construction Company, circa 1930.
+The original brick hangar was designed by Wilkes-Barre architect L. Verne Lacy, and constructed by Forty Fort contractor, Sordoni Construction Company, circa 1930.